Chicago – The Burnham Pavilion by UNStudio

-The pavilion was not intended to accommodate exhibitions but as an architectural sculpture, an installation in itself.
+The pavilion was not intended to accommodate exhibitions but as architectural sculpture, an artwork in itself.

 “Programmatically the pavilion invites people to gather, walk around and through and to explore and observe.
 The pavilion is sculptural, highly accessible, functioning as an urban activator” (from the project description by UNStudio)

 At night, the pavilion was illuminated by an interactive lighting system, designed by artist Daniel Sauter and light designer Tracey Dear, featuring an array of 42 variable-color LED lamps.